Perfection of planned layout is achieved only by institutions on the point of collapse.

 - Additional Sections

-Remember that resumes are written strategically in the above mentioned ways to compel a recruiter to think that you are the best bet for the profile they are looking for and he/she should hire you.
+Remember that resume sections are written strategically in the above mentioned ways to compel a recruiter to think that you are the best bet for the profile they are looking for and he/she should hire you.
 Keeping it short, crisp and to the point increases the chances of you getting to the interview round.

 • Your Contact Information to facilitate getting in touch with you.